yhsiang/noLove/README.md

 	    Your browser does not support HTML5 audio.
 	</audio>

-Note that some browser only supports .ogg format like safari, so it's better to include audio files of both .mp3 and .ogg formats.
-More detailed usage can be found [here][4].
+Note that some browser only supports .ogg format like firefox, so it's better to include audio files in both .mp3 and .ogg formats.
+An online mp3 to ogg converter can be found [here](http://audio.online-convert.com/convert-to-ogg).
+More detailed usage of HTML5 audio can be found [here][4].

 jQuery is then used to extract the audio object and perform methods like <code>play(), pause()</code> or extract attribute such as <code>paused, ended</code>.
 More properties of audio can be found in [w3schools audio][5].